acheampongmaa/Analysis-with-SQL/README.md

 ![SQL](./pics/sql_image.jpg)

 ## Project Description ✨
-This repository will contain all SQL projects.
+This repository will contain all SQL learning procedures and projects.